-This appendix identifies paragraphs in other HKSAs in effect for audits of financial statements for periods beginning on or after 15 December 2009 that require subject-matter specific written representations.
+This appendix identifies paragraphs in other HKSAs that require subject-matter specific written representations.
 The list is not a substitute for considering the requirements and related application and other explanatory material in HKSAs.

-HKSA 240, "The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements" - paragraph 39

-HKSA 250, "Consideration of Laws and Regulations in an Audit of Financial Statements" - paragraph 16
+- HKSA 240, The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements paragraph 40 - HKSA 250 (Revised), Consideration of Laws and Regulations in an Audit of Financial Statements